Saturday, September 21, 2024

 Hat Tip To Chuck Jones

 Since this blog spotlighted Friz Freleng just a few weeks ago, Looney Tunes Collectors Choice volume 3 is out on Blu-ray, and we missed the Chuck Jones centenary for some inexplicable reason 12 years ago, that means. . . today is as good a day as any to travel from the absurd to the sublime and the sublimely absurd, which means it's high time we tip a top hat to Merrie Melodies master Chuck Jones a.k.a.
 Charles M. Jones.
-Here's arguably his best known cartoon.
+Here are what are arguably his best known three cartoons.

-Here, Robin Williams, no doubt a big time Looney Tunes and Merrie Melodies fan boy, gives Chuck an Academy Award!
+Here, the late great Robin Williams, no doubt a big time Looney Tunes and Merrie Melodies fan boy, gives Chuck an Academy Award!

 A number of worthy documentaries spotlighting the great work of Chuck Jones and his colleagues followed.